giantswarm/k8s-initiator-app/README.md

 # k8s-initiator-app

-An application that runs as daemonset only in the master nodes to maintain the state of some Kubernetes resources through cluster upgrades or master replacements.
+An application that runs as daemonset only in the master nodes (by default) to maintain the state of some Kubernetes resources through cluster upgrades or master replacements.

 As an example to persist a Pod Security Policy you can provide this values configuration at installation time it will create or overwrite the pod security policy `restricted` even if cluster is upgraded: